Samukat/Data3001G2/README.md

 #### 3.6.5 Apex moments

-To determine the apex moments, the point closest to each apex was identified for every lap and designated as the moment.
-The lap distance at this point was then recorded as a unique identifier for that lap, serving as the reference for generating the complete moment data.
+Each lap’s apex moments were determined by identifying the points closest to each of the two apexes.
+The lap distances at these points were then recorded as unique identifiers for their corresponding lap, serving as the reference for generating the complete moment dataset.

 ### 3.7.
 Analysis and modelling (planned)